NVIDIA DIGITS vs OCI Vision

 Who each tool serves best — and when to pick the other one.

-- Your team requires prebuilt labeling and OCR functionalities.
+- Your team requires enterprise-grade security and compliance in image analysis.

-- Free-tier limits are a blocker for your image analysis needs.
+- Free-tier limits are a blocker for your experimentation or small-scale use.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".